• Home

 What Size Slow Cooker Do You Need?

-If you’re scaling up to a 4–5 lb roast, stick with a 6–8 quart model.
-The Crock-Pot 6-Quart Slow Cooker is the one I’ve used for years — the oval shape fits a roast much better than round models, and it’s consistently reliable.
+A 6-quart slow cooker is suitable for a 2-3 lb roast with vegetables.
+You can use a 4-quart slow cooker, but you might have to reduce the quantity of vegetables, and even then you may end up with uneven cooking because you have to stack the contents.
+If you’re going up to a 4-5 lb roast, you want to stick to a 6-8 quart model.
+The Crock-Pot 6-Quart Slow Cooker is the one I’ve used for years — it is oval so it fits a roast much better than round models, and it’s consistently reliable.

 Do You Need to Sear the Roast First?